You must’ve seen this one coming.

-Extending hygge to the outdoors can only serve to bolster my odds of winter survival.
-I’m thinking a few weekends of hitting the slopes with the family would be good for us.
-The lift tickets might be expensive, but I reckon affordable for two or three outings tops.
+And, extending hygge to the outdoors can only serve to bolster my odds of winter survival.
+A few weekends of ice skating or hitting the slopes would be good for us.
 We may try snowshoeing or even winter biking.
 Heck, building a snowman can be rewarding.
 Right, Elsa?

-Winter keeps us focused.
-If all we did was run around and play all the time, frollicking in fields of daisies (who does that?!), shit wouldn’t get done.
+If all we did was run around and play all the time, frolicking in fields of daisies, sh*t wouldn’t get done.
 The cold weather gets us to buckle down on our studies, our day jobs, and maybe some projects around the house too.
-I dunno guys, I’m reaching here.
-Throw some more winter benefits at me in the comments, please?!?!?

-And let’s face it.
 I’m not about to give up my dream of spending three months of core winter in sunny AZ or NV when the kids take off to college.
-Hell no. Sunshine and warmth cannot be denied, even on purpose and struggle grounds.
+Hell no. Sunshine and warmth cannot be denied.

 Sign up to have new posts and special updates sent directly to your inbox.